-1. The implementation, technical interpretation and improvement of the Convention on Facilitation of International Maritime Traffic, 1965 and its Annex.

-2. Facilitation activities within the Organization including:

-- (a) promotional activities carried out in co-operation with Member Governments, Contracting Governments and organizations concerned; - (b) facilitation aspects of forms and certificates emanating from other activities of the Organization.

-3. IMO policy on automatic data processing of shipping documents and documents used for the clearance of ships.

-4. Examination and possible adaptation of elements of conventions, codes and recommendations of a facilitative nature elaborated by other organizations.

-5. Consideration and formulation of proposals for amending the Convention or its Annex including harmonization with other United Nations FAL conventions.

-6. Formalities connected with the arrival, stay and departure of ships, persons and cargo.
+- 1 The implementation, technical interpretation and improvement of the Convention on Facilitation of International Maritime Traffic, 1965 and its Annex. - 2 Facilitation activities within the Organization including: - (a) promotional activities carried out in co-operation with Member Governments, Contracting Governments and organizations concerned; and - (b) facilitation aspects of forms and certificates emanating from other activities of the Organization. - 3 IMO policy on automatic data processing of shipping documents and documents used for clearance of ships. - 4 Examination and possible adaptation of elements of conventions, codes and recommendations of a facilitative nature elaborated by other organizations. - 5 Consideration and formulation of proposals for amending the Convention and recommendations of a facilitative nature elaborated by other organizations. - 6 Formalities connected with the arrival, stay and departure of ships, persons and cargo.

-W/1865E

-RESOLUTION A.591(14) adopted on 20 November 1985 LONG-TERM WORK PLAN OF THE ORGANIZATION (UP TO 1992)
+RESOLUTION A.631(15) adopted on 20 November 1987 LONG-TERM WORK PLAN OF THE ORGANIZATION (UP TO 1994)